itthinx/affiliates/readme.txt

 == Changelog ==

 = 2.15.11 =
 * Fixed the affiliates_is_not_referred shortcode.
-Now when Direct referrals is enabled, the content is not displayed.
+Direct doesn't interfere with the content displayed.

 = 2.15.10 =
 * Altered the hits table definition for MySQL 5.7.3 compatibility, see https://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-3.html